zeehoe/my-google-map-react/README.md

 # Hello.
 This is a google map react application using redux-saga.
-Hope you have a nice day :)
+Have a nice day :)